Carvana stock jumps 25% after outlook update

 Carvana (CVNA) stock was trading 25% higher on Thursday after the online car retailer updated its outlook following months of aggressive cost-cutting.

 The Tempe, Arizona-based company announced it expects to achieve adjusted EBITDA above $50 million in the second quarter of 2023.
-Earlier this year, Carvana had signaled it would reach profitability at an operating level in Q2, but hadn't given an exact amount.
+Earlier this year, Carvana had signaled it would reach positive adjusted earnings in Q2, but hadn't given an exact amount.

 Carvana also expects its non-GAAP total gross profit per vehicle to come in above $6,000, representing a new company record and a more than 63% improvement compared to the same quarter last year.